logoPostPlanify

 CoSchedule Trustpilot review page showing 2.8 out of 5 star rating from 3 user reviews

 Trustpilot: 2.8/5 (3 reviews) — Very limited review sample with an unclaimed profile.
-The few reviews show mixed feedback, and the unclaimed Trustpilot presence suggests CoSchedule is not actively monitoring customer feedback on this platform.
+The unclaimed Trustpilot presence suggests CoSchedule is not actively monitoring customer feedback on this platform, which aligns with the G2 complaints about poor customer support responsiveness.

 Review Verdict

 Both tools share identical G2 ratings (4.3/5), but Buffer has a much larger review base (1,023 vs 152), giving its score more statistical weight.
 On Trustpilot, both score poorly — Buffer at 2.1/5 and CoSchedule at 2.8/5 — though CoSchedule's score is based on only 3 reviews.
-A recurring theme in CoSchedule reviews is difficulty canceling subscriptions and poor customer support responsiveness.
-Buffer reviews more commonly cite scheduling glitches and rising per-channel costs.
+A recurring theme in CoSchedule reviews is difficulty canceling subscriptions and poor customer support responsiveness — multiple G2 reviewers describe being locked into annual renewals despite requesting cancellations well in advance.
+Buffer reviews more commonly cite scheduling glitches, posts failing to publish, and rising per-channel costs that make the tool expensive at scale.

-Review counts and ratings are as of February 2026 and are updated periodically.
+Review counts and ratings are based on 1,271 combined reviews across G2 and Trustpilot as of February 2026 and are updated periodically.

 Who Should Use Buffer?